kernelp4nic/om-datepicker/README.md

 ## Copyright and license

-Copyright © 2014 Sebastián Moreno / Inception
+Copyright © 2014 Sebastián Moreno / Intception

 Licensed under the EPL (see the LICENSE file).